-Before you plant out your potatoes in the spring, it’s a good idea to Chit them first.
-Chitting the potatoes is allowing the “eyes” of the potatoes to sprout before planting them out (this is where the potatoes will eventually grow from), it gives your potatoes a head start before you plant them in the soil.
+Before you plant out potatoes in the spring, it’s a good idea to chit them first.
+Chitting the potatoes is allowing the “eyes” of the potatoes to sprout before planting them out (this is where the potatoes will eventually grow from).
+Chitting gives seed potatoes a head start before you plant them in the soil.
 Place your potatoes on a clean tray or egg box in a light sunny place which isn’t too warm.
 Give them about 6 weeks before you intend to plant them out.
 They will be ready to plant when the shoots are about 1.5cm-2cm long.
-Read my guide on planting potatoes here.

 Whilst it’s pretty easy to grow onions from sets (small little immature onion bulbs), growing onions from seed can be really rewarding and it gives you a lot more choice of variety.
 They will need to be planted inside in seed trays.
 Place seeds about 1cm apart and cover them with a light dusting of compost.
 Carefully water the trays by standing them in water rather than washing the seeds away with a watering can.
 When they have grown into little plants, give them some more space by replanting them into fresh trays with more space between them.
 They will be ready to plant outside after a little more growing time.

 3. Plant Garlic Sets